From Science & Society, XLI:4, Winter 1977-1978, 448-64. This

 view, knowing does not occur outside the context of society: knowledge

 is constituted by the interests that are generated by the

 beings have two basic orientations that determine their survival and

-development, on e toward nature and another toward each other.
-While
+development, one toward nature and another toward each other.

-these two orientations or interest are internally related to each other,
+these two orientations or interests are internally related to each other,

 the level of socio-historical investigation.
 A closer look at these two

 technical cognitive interest (TCI) may be referred to as the

 interest in control over natural processes.
 The relationship of

 man to nature is logically invariant and is well-articulated in the